SuperNEMO-DBD/SuperNEMO-DBD.github.io/resources.md

 The TGV from Paris Gare-de-Lyon to Turin stops in Modane, but the trains are not frequent.
 It's about a 4-hour ride from Paris.
 For more flexibility in timing, you can consider changing at Chambery and using a local train for the Alpine part of the trip.
 There is also a TGV from the Lyon airport - again, infrequent - if you don't want to drive.
 Getting to and from Geneva or Turin airports by public transport is harder, but possible.

 ### Things to consider
 It is warm in the tunnel!
 Choose comfortable and cool clothing to wear under your cleanroom suit.
 Be sure to stay hydrated.
 (There is drinking water available underground.)
-If you will be coming frequently, consider investing in your own pair of cleanroom shoes.
+If you will be coming frequently, consider investing in your own pair of steel-toed cleanroom shoes.
 I use [Honeywell](https://uk.rs-online.com/web/p/safety-shoes-boots/5166644/) brand.
 Otherwise, you can borrow someone's shoes, but you might not find a pair in your size.
 The other items of clothing (cleanroom suit, plus disposable hair net, mask, and gloves) are already at the LSM, with a selection of suit and glove sizes available.

 When you are underground but not in the cleanroom, you must wear closed-toed shoes.
 No sandals!